Magnetic space group: Magnetic point groups

 The following table lists all of the 122 possible three-dimensional magnetic point groups.
 This is given in the short version of Hermann–Mauguin notation in the following table.
 Here, the addition of an apostrophe to a symmetry operation indicates that the combination of the symmetry element and the antisymmetry operation is a symmetry of the structure.
 There are 32 Crystallographic point groups, 32 grey groups, and 58 magnetic point groups.

 The magnetic point groups which are compatible with ferromagnetism are colored cyan, the magnetic point groups which are compatible with ferroelectricity are colored red, and the magnetic point groups which are compatible with both ferromagnetism and ferroelectricity are purple.
 There are 31 magnetic point groups which are compatible with ferromagnetism.
 These groups, sometimes called admissible, leave at least one component of the spin invariant under operations of the point group.
 There are 31 point groups compatible with ferroelectricity; these are generalizations of the crystallographic polar point groups.
 There are also 31 point groups compatible with the theoretically proposed ferrotorodicity.
 Similar symmetry arguments have been extended to other electromagnetic material properties such as magnetoelectricity or piezoelectricity.

 The following diagrams show the stereographic projection of most of the magnetic point groups onto a flat surface.
 Not shown are the grey point groups, which look identical to the ordinary crystallographic point groups, except they are also invariant under the antisymmetry operation.

 Black-white Bravais lattices

 The black-white Bravais lattices characterize the translational symmetry of the structure like the typical Bravais lattices, but also contain additional symmetry elements.
 For black-white Bravais lattices, the number of black and white sites is always equal.
 There are 14 traditional Bravais lattices, 14 grey lattices, and 22 black-white Bravais lattices, for a total of 50 two-color lattices in three dimensions.

+The table shows the 36 black-white Bravais lattices, including the 14 traditional Bravais lattices, but excluding the 14 gray lattices which look identical to the traditional lattices.
+The lattice symbols are those used for the traditional Bravais lattices.
+The suffix in the symbol indicates the mode of centering by the black (antisymmetry) points in the lattice, where s denotes edge centering.